mehulagg/gitlab/doc/administration/pages/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/16610) in GitLab 12.7.

 NOTE:
-Only GitLab admin users will be able to view and override the **maximum pages size** setting.
+Only GitLab admin users will be able to view and override the **Maximum size of Pages** setting.

 To override the global maximum pages size for a specific project: